davepacheco/node-statblast/README.md

   returns true, `lastError()` returns null, and queued data points are transmitted downstream.  `nqueued()` should decrease to 0, and `lastWriteTime()` will increase to slowly reach the current time.

+## Inspecting statblast with DTrace

+On systems with DTrace support, statblast provides DTrace probes that fire whenever any counter or gauge is updated.
+The included statblast.d script prints out all counters and gauges being updated on the system.
+As an example, run the demo above, and then in a separate terminal, run:

+    $ sudo ./bin/statblast.d
+    PID    TYPE    VALUE BASENAME/METADATA
+     70542 counter     1 myapp.requests {"host":"sharptooth","method":"GET"}
+     70542 counter     1 myapp.requests {"host":"sharptooth","method":"GET"}
+     70542 counter     1 myapp.requests {"host":"sharptooth","method":"GET"}
+     70542 counter     1 myapp.requests {"host":"sharptooth","method":"GET"}

+The script runs until you kill it.
+Each time a counter or gauge is updated, it prints the pid that updated it, the type of stat (counter or gauge), the value, and the basename and metadata (see above).